The Ultimate Guide to Hiring Virtual Assistants in 2026

 • 23 minutes to schedule each meeting

-• 12 hours planning every business trip
+• 12 hours dedicated to planning every business trip

 General admin tasks include: